sharadalt/blocitoff/README.md

 Blocitoff will aim to keep to-do lists manageable by automatically deleting to-do items that have not been completed after seven days.

+<h3>Use Case </h3>
+ For the use case, goto the link, https://sharadalt.github.io/portfolio/blokitoff

 <h3>Configuration</h3>
 <div class="boxed" style="width:50%;text-align: center;">
     <img src="blocitoff_config_screen.PNG"/>